Light-HD/jetsonmitrccar/README.md

 After that you will be able to clone the repository

-`git clone git@gitlab-edu.aot.tu-berlin.de:small_autonomous_driving/software_integration.git `
+`git clone git@gitlab-edu.aot.tu-berlin.de:aaip_ws19_20/group4/software_integration.git`

 Then also get submodules

 `git submodule update --init --recursive`

-**TODO Ege:  This should also reflect the different environments such as Arduino, ROS, Linux Kernel modules, AVR for 6WD motorcontoller ...**

-There are several environments the project consists of.
+Installing ROS & Catkin

-1. ROS/catkin: Under 'src' folder we have many integrations for ROS.
+ROS/catkin: Under 'src' folder we have many integrations for ROS.
 To properly install ROS please check https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment link.
 Please choose your version properly Jetson uses Ubuntu 18.04 and therefore the Melodic version.
-2. Arduino: **TODO**
-3. Linux Kernel: **TODO**
-4. AVR: Note that to code the MCU's on Motor Controller of six wheeled platform we needed to change the codes on the motor controller.
-To do so I strongly recommend Atmel Studio.
-There you can write your code and at the build menu you can compile them to .hex format.
-You can also upload these codes to the MCU's by using the Device Programming Menu.
-Check Firmwares/SixWheelCar_Firmware folder for additional information.
-5. VESC Tool: VESC tool is the GUI of the VESC.
-There you can change motor controlling parameters easily.
-Check Firmwares/FourWheeledCarConfigurations(Vesc) Folder for additional information.

 ### Installation